mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 +3

 For example, Erik and Kathya are trying to locate a hidden base on an icy moon.
-Erik has Electronics (computers) and suggests trying to augment their ship’s scanners.
+Erik has Electronics (computers) and suggests trying to augment their ship's scanners.
 Kathya has the Electronics (sensors) skill and stays on the bridge while Erik goes down to the sensor pods with his toolkit.

 Firstly, Erik makes his Electronics (computers) check.
 He gets Effect 5, which grants DM+2 to the next task in the chain.
 Kathya will now make her Electronics
-(sensors) check with DM+2 thanks to Erik’s efforts.
+(sensors) check with DM+2 thanks to Erik's efforts.

 Chains of linked task checks can be formed.

-To continue the previous example, if Morn were then to use his Science (geology) skill to determine which of the heat traces from Kathya’s sensor readings were the result of natural geological activity and which were heat exhausts from a hidden base, then Kathya’s Sensors check would be the previous check in the chain leading to his Science (geology) check and so her Effect would grant a DM for his check.
+To continue the previous example, if Morn were then to use his Science (geology) skill to determine which of the heat traces from Kathya's sensor readings were the result of natural geological activity and which were heat exhausts from a hidden base, then Kathya's Sensors check would be the previous check in the chain leading to his Science (geology) check and so her Effect would grant a DM for his check.

 Travellers need not rely on one another to create a task chain.
 One Traveller working diligently on something that requires multiple checks can potentially link them together into a task chain if the referee agrees that one check can affect the next.

 WORKING TOGETHER Task chains usually assume that while Travellers are working together, they are waiting for the results of one check in order to affect the next.
 However, there will be times when Travellers are working at the same time on exactly the same task and will wish to combine their efforts.

-In these situations, the task chain rules can still be used but with one Traveller making the ‘final’ check and the others making checks to add task chain modifiers.
+In these situations, the task chain rules can still be used but with one Traveller making the 'final' check and the others making checks to add task chain modifiers.

-For example, Erik and Kathya are trying to force open a locked door within a smuggler’s asteroid lair with brute strength.
+For example, Erik and Kathya are trying to force open a locked door within a smuggler's asteroid lair with brute strength.
 Erik is the strongest with STR 9 and so he puts his shoulder into the door but fears he alone mighty not be enough.
 Kathya has STR 7 and helps.
-Kathya makes an STR check and consults the Task Chain table in order to provide a DM to Erik’s STR check, which will determine whether the door is forced open or not.
+Kathya makes an STR check and consults the Task Chain table in order to provide a DM to Erik's STR check, which will determine whether the door is forced open or not.

 DIFFICULTY, BOON/BANE AND DMS There are three factors that can affect a check in Traveller; Task Difficulty, Boons and Banes, and Dice Modifiers.
 However, all three are used in very specific circumstances and referees should use the following principles when applying them.

 Difficulty: Before any other factors are taken into account, the referee should set the difficulty of a task, based on how hard they believe the task should be without any exterior effects.
 For example, making a phone call is a Simple task and remains so, even if a Traveller is hanging upside down from a spacecraft flying through a storm.

-Dice Modifiers: In general, these should be regarded as being ‘hard-wired’ into the rules and only applied if they are listed in a Traveller rulebook or supplement.
+Dice Modifiers: In general, these should be regarded as being 'hard-wired' into the rules and only applied if they are listed in a Traveller rulebook or supplement.

 Boon and Bane: If an exterior factor is influencing the task, for better or worse, then a Boon or Bane is applied to the check.
 Making a phone call while hanging upside down from a spacecraft is a good example of a Bane being applied.
 Boons and Banes are applied only at the prerogative of the referee and will never appear within any rulebook or published adventure.
 They are intended to be used on the fly to quickly provide an advantage or disadvantage to Travellers.